bdunm-dbx/ai_pioneer_2026/02_Agent_Bricks/02_README.md

 ### 4.3 Re-test the Agent
 - Verify concise responses are now produced.
 - Observe how natural language feedback guides behavior without coding.
+- Come up with and ask additional questions and provide natural language feedback to engage with the supervisory agent.
+Experiment with adding/removing tools.

 ---

-## Next Steps
+## Next Steps In Getting To Production
 - **Governance & Permissions:** Use Unity Catalog to control agent access on behalf of users.
 - **Real-World Extension:** Continuously stream support tickets into your knowledge base.
 - **Multi-Agent Patterns:** Add more specialized agents (e.g., troubleshooting, recommendations).
 - **Production Deployment:** Register agents, monitor with MLflow, and integrate with apps or support portals.

----

 🎉 Congratulations!
 You’ve built a **multi-agent system with Agent Bricks** that combines structured and unstructured data, routes intelligently, and adapts with user feedback.
-Time to add *“Agent Bricks Master”* to your LinkedIn!